Q. What are the library’s hours?

 Q. How can I access databases from home?

 A. NCNM Library subscribes to various research databases and collections of electronic journals.
 Most are accessible from home as well as on campus.
-If you are off campus, you must click on the off-campus users link in our databases list.
+If you are off campus, you must use the off-campus users links on our databases page.

 Q. Where can I find full-text journal articles online?

 A. There are several places to begin looking for journal articles.

 - Start by searching PubMed.
 Our library has linked almost 2,000 full-text journals to the PubMed system.
 Use the abstract display option and click on the NCNM Full Text icon to retrieve full-text articles (when available) from within PubMed.

 - You can also directly search any of our separate full-text databases.

 Remember that if you find an article citation for which there is no electronic full text available, you have options.
 You can:

 - See if we own the journal in paper format.

 - Search for the journal title in the catalog with an ‘NCNM + PAHL Libraries’search.
 If OHSU, UWS, or OCOM own the journal, you can access it by going directly to that library.